Green Initiatives - DuPage County Latex Paint Program

 Illinois residents may drop off unwanted, oil-based paint at the Regional Household Hazardous Waste Facility, located in Naperville.
-This is a drive through, free drop-off facility open to everyone every Sat & Sun from 9 a.m. - 2 p.m. (excluding Holidays).
+This is a drive through, free drop-off facility open to everyone every Saturday & Sunday from 9 a.m. - 2 p.m. (excluding Holidays).

 For more information and a complete list of all accepted hazardous materials, visit

 the Naperville facility's website or call 630-420-6095 during weekdays.
 The Regional Household Hazardous Waste Facility is funded by the Illinois Environmental Protection Agency,